-Once you have completed the content for your post, you need to define TAGS and CATEGORIES for it.
+Once you have completed the content of your post, you need to define TAGS and CATEGORIES for it.

 Categories are a way to organize and identify your posts.
 They allow readers to search for posts on your site, and they enable search engines to “find” your content.

 All posts must have at least one category associated with them.
 The default is “Uncategorized” which you do not want.
-So create at least one category.
+Create at least one category.

 Posts can have more than one category, so you can create and assign as many categories as you want to any one post.
 Categories are used most often to provide organization to blog entries, which are by nature chronological.

 Tags and Categories are actually the same thing.
 In practice, Tags have become those qualifiers that are more specific; Categories have become top-level groupings.
 So, for example, “Pies” would be a category and “Strawberry, Mince, and Pumpkin” would be tags.

 The more tags and categories you use, the easier it is for readers and search engines to find your content.
 However, it is important to think out your organizational hierarchies before you start randomly assigning tags and categories.